 Inspections, Tests, and Quality Control Activities Should Always be Pre-planned before Starting a Project.

-QAQC tools like checklists allow you to set up an inspection plan ahead of time, helping you to manage progress and prioritize tasks effectively.
-Additionally, QAQC activities like testing and inspections should be conducted according to a pre-determined schedule in order to minimize delays or other project setbacks.
-A good quality management platform should allow you to plan QAQC activities in advance.
+QAQC tools like checklists are process oriented and enable you to set up an inspection plan ahead of time, ensuring quality requirements are met.
+Testing and inspections should be conducted according to a continuous process, with a pre-determined schedule to minimize delays or other project setbacks.
+A good quality management platform should support the planning of QAQC activities in advance to prioritize tasks effectively.

 Track QC Progress and Deviations Automatically